AnmolK99/Facial-Landmark-Masking-CNN/README.md

 ![original_image](https://github.com/AnmolK99/Facial-Landmark-Masking-CNN-/blob/main/images/index7.png)
 ![Predicted landmark on image](https://github.com/AnmolK99/Facial-Landmark-Masking-CNN-/blob/main/images/index8.png)
 ![Masking of landmarks predicted](https://github.com/AnmolK99/Facial-Landmark-Masking-CNN-/blob/main/images/index9.png)
-(the images seems uplifted a little which can easily be solved by increasing the y-coordinate of checkpoints)
+(Please check for other testimages as well and test the model for accuracy) (the images seems uplifted and towards left a little which can easily be solved by increasing the x and y coordinate values of checkpoints)

 (**Please Check the Model and Outcome on your Machine yourself, This Method is running prefectly for Human Face Images**)